 In addition, as a multi-instrumentalist, I play a large variety of instruments and offer my talents in session work for various recording artists all over the world through my own studio, Pet Peev Productions.
 I am also involved in intermittent touring with a number of projects with artists such as Singer/Songwriter, Pat McGee, Marc Cohn (who I also toured with in the 80’s for many years), Jazz Is Dead, and many others.
 I have my own band, (Jeff Pevar Project) and I do a great deal of performing with different high caliber musician friends on the East and West Coast.

 Last year I completed my debut solo album, “From the Core”, which began as 12 improvisations recorded on acoustic guitar and Mandocello for the PBS documentary “The Marble Halls Of Oregon”.
 After the National Park Service heard this music, they asked if me if I would consider releasing it as an album of it’s own.
 I then decided to take artistic license and bring the tracks recorded in the caves back to my home studio and overdub various instruments.
-The project evolved, and I invited some very special guests to add their unique flavor to select pieces, including Jon Anderson, the voice of YES, who co-wrote lyrics and sings on the song, “River Of Dreams” (More info at: http://pevar.com/music/from-the-core/).
+The project evolved, and I invited some very special guests to add their unique flavor to select pieces, including Jon Anderson, the voice of YES, who co-wrote lyrics and sings on the song, “River Of Dreams” (More info at: is it safe to buy accutane from canada).

 3. When and where did you first discover the love of your instrument and how did it FEEL being on a stage the first time?